 Scholars connected with the British Art Research School have been responsible for a range of recent, internationally-significant exhibitions, and have published numerous important monographs, articles and essays on the subject.

 The British Art Research School runs a very active programme of events each term.
-All details of forthcoming events will be advertised on the History of Art Department News and Events page.
+All details of forthcoming events will be advertised here and on the History of Art Department News and Events page.
 The details of all past events are kept in the News and Events archive.

 The British Art Research School also runs a blog which lists forthcoming events and exhibitions concerned with British art studies internationally.
 It is one of the most up-to-date and exciting resources available for researchers of art in Britain.